epaulson/boptest-bacnet-proxy/README.md

 (remember that ObjectIdentifer property in BACnet must be unique across your entire BACnet installation, so you may need to change the 599 to something else in BACpypes.ini, consult your local BACnet administrator)

 Finally, on another machine, use the BACnet client of your choice to observe the state of the simulation throough BACnet and optionally overwrite some control point values to influence the simulation.
-(If you're using BACpypes, remember you'll need a different BACpypes.ini file - use a new ObjectIdentifer here!))
+If you're using BACpypes, remember you'll need a different BACpypes.ini file - use a new ObjectIdentifer here!

-(This has to be a seperate machine - BACnet uses UDP so you can't run the client and the server on the same machine easily, at least not without doing some network configuring - it's easier just to use to machines or two VMs!)
+(This has to or at least should be a seperate machine - BACnet uses UDP so you can't run the client and the server on the same machine easily, at least not without doing some network configuring - it's easier just to use two machines or two VMs!)

 ```
 python samples/ReadAllProperties.py 10.0.2.7 analogValue 63